 - Spark plug fouling

-In this post you’ll learn why too much engine oil in your snowblower can be harmful.
-You’ll also learn how to correctly check oil level and what to do if your engine oil is overfull.
+In this post, you’ll learn why too much engine oil in your snowblower can be harmful.
+You’ll also learn how to correctly check the oil levels and what to do if your engine oil is overfull.

-It’s true that too much oil is better than too little, but it’s still possible to damage an engine with excessive lubricant.
+Too much oil is indeed better than too little, but it’s still possible to damage an engine with excessive lubricant.